FawazQutami/Particle-Swarm-Optimization-PSO/README.md

 	Total Execution Time in seconds (repetitions: 25): 1178
 ![Shifted Ackley for Dimension = 500](/images/PSO_ShiftedAckley_500.png)

-# Code written in Python.
+# Code written in Python
 This code favors readability and ease of understanding over speed and robustness and is meant to be used as either a research tool or a study guide for anyone intrested in learning about particle swarm optimization.